 Online course participants study approximately 8 to 10 hours/week.
 You can count on spending a couple of evenings each week on your course.
 Normally, you connect for one live session each week (2 hours) on a set date, you read or watch course material (2 hours) and you work on your assignment for 2 to 3 hours.

-The pace might be higher towards the end of the course, when you approach your final deadline.
-You can estimate a maximum time commitment of 10-12 hours/week during the very last weeks of course, before your final project presentation.
+The pace might be higher towards the end of the course when you approach your final deadline.
+You can estimate a maximum time commitment of 10-12 hours/week during the very last weeks of the course, before your final project presentation.